Running a Client

 sub-commands

-Input help submit
+Input help groups attachments

 sub-commands: